Indian River County

-For more information on daily fishing forecasts and lake conditions at Blue Cypress Lake, call Middleton's Fish Camp at: 772-778-0150.
+For more information on daily fishing forecasts and lake conditions on Blue Cypress Lake, call Middleton’s Fish Camp at 772-778-0150.

 Bass anglers can expect largemouth bass to be in a post-spawn mode after April.
 Bass tend to move out to the outer emergent grasses and cypress trees along the lake’s perimeter to target schooling forage this time of the year.
 Big M Canal and Zigzag Canal are additional sites where bass anglers may want to focus their attention.
 Dark colored plastic worms, chuggers, propeller plugs, spinner baits, and live bait (golden shiners) are all considered effective.